open-ephys/acq-board-docs/source/Tutorials/Commutator.rst

 #.
 Follow the `SPI Commutator Connections section
     <https://open-ephys.github.io/commutator-docs/user-guide/mount-connect.html?commutator=spi#connecting>`__
-    of the commutator docs to establish the following commutator connections:
+    of the commutator docs to make the following commutator connections:

     -   SPI connection between the commutator's stator and the acquisition board.